 This hashtag attempts to sum up the story of the Bible.
 In creation, God made everything good.
 Yet because of the Fall, everything is also broken.
 And Jesus came to make "all things new."
 Good.
 Bad.
 New.
 These words don't merely condense the narrative arc of the Bible.
 They also provide lenses through which to view the world.

-That's the point of a new study that'll be published by New Growth Press in August 2019.
+That's the point of a new study published by New Growth Press.
 Radically Different: A Student's Guide to Community introduces teens and tweens to these biblical lenses and helps them view relationships through them.
 I wrote this 13-week study, both the Student Guide and a Teacher Guide, during the summer of 2018.
 And I explained in the introduction to the Teacher Guide (image included) why I wrote it:

 "Radically Different doesn’t aim to be exhaustive or provide a topical dictionary of issues.
 Instead, the goal is more modest—to help students in middle-school, or around that age, to start thinking biblically about life and relationships, even if it’s out of step with the currents of the day.